 While we are not a retail shop, we are more than happy to source and supply products for your piano, such as cleaning kits, covers, benches, castors and piano lights.
 Just let us know if you need anything and we'll do our best to help.

-We also offer private music lessons for piano and classical guitar at our small home studio in Kelso.
+We also offer private music lessons for piano and classical guitar at our small home studio in Bathurst.
 We apply researched pedagogical techniques towards teaching music, and our lessons include a mixture of aural learning, reading music, composing, improvising and playing duets.
 We emphasise correct technique from the very beginning as a solid foundation for future development.
 Above all, we foster in our students a sense of appreciation for the art of music and the enjoyment of playing it.
 Lessons range from 30 minutes for the younger beginner to an hour for more advanced students.
 Small group lessons may be available upon request, please contact us for further information.

 Jennifer teaches piano and has a special interest in beginners pedagogy and giving new students the best possible first experience in music.
 She has many years of experience teaching both privately and in the classroom from ages 3 to 18.
 Jennifer has trained in Orff and Kodaly methods of teaching and has worked as an HSC practical examiner for the Board of Studies for Music 2 and Extension.

 Marcelo is an experienced classical guitar tutor for beginner students young and mature, having taught privately, in primary schools and at the university's Centre for Youth and Community Music in Darwin.
-He is also a keen lutenist, with a personal interest in early music, unequal temperament and alternative tunings on the guitar.
+He is also a keen lutenist, with a personal interest in early music, unequal temperaments and alternative tunings on the guitar.

 We chose this name as it reflects what we do when we tune a piano.
 On a piano, an octave needs to be divided into 12 equal parts (equal temperament) and this does not fit with the natural sound of some intervals like the pure fifth and the pure third, which are what string players and singers naturally tune to.
 The narrow fifth is that precise interval that fits in with equal temperament so that we can play in all 12 keys equally.